lucilejones/fullstack-knowledge-base/Angular/observables.md

 # Subjects
 With a service and an event emitter.
 There is a better, more recommended, way than using an event emitter.

+Subjects are unique observables that act as both the 'observer' and the 'observable'.
+Subjects allow us to emit new valus to the subscription stream using the next() method.

 A Subject is something we import from 'rxjs' instead of EventEmitter.
 (In this example, in the user.service.ts file)